 Radon Gas Levels in Ireland: Health Risks and Ventilation Solutions

 Radon gas is a naturally occurring, invisible, and odourless radioactive gas that forms from the decay of uranium in soil, rock, and groundwater.
-It can enter homes through cracks and gaps in floors, foundations, and walls — especially where a house is in direct contact with the ground.
+It can enter homes through cracks and gaps in foundations, floors, and walls — especially where buildings are in direct contact with the ground.

-Many Irish homes are located in high-radon areas, making radon exposure a serious health concern.
-Without proper ventilation systems, radon levels can build up indoors to dangerous concentrations.
+Many Irish homes are located in high radon areas, making radon exposure a serious health concern.
+Without proper ventilation systems, radon levels can build up indoors to unsafe concentrations.

 Radon is the second leading cause of lung cancer after smoking.
-Long-term exposure to high radon levels in Ireland can significantly increase the risk of developing lung cancer — even for non-smokers.
-According to the Environmental Protection Agency (EPA), one in five homes in certain parts of Ireland may have radon concentrations above the recommended safety limit.
+Long-term exposure to high radon levels in Ireland significantly increases the risk of developing lung cancer — even among non-smokers.
+According to the Environmental Protection Agency (EPA), one in every five homes in certain parts of Ireland may have radon concentrations above the recommended safe limit.

-How to Protect Your Home from High Radon Levels in Ireland
+How to Protect Your Home from High Radon Gas Levels in Ireland

-While radon can’t be completely avoided outdoors, indoor accumulation can be managed effectively.
-Mechanical Ventilation with Heat Recovery (MVHR) and Demand-Controlled Ventilation (DCV) systems can help maintain healthy air quality and reduce radon buildup.
+While radon is unavoidable outdoors, indoor accumulation can be managed.
+Mechanical Ventilation with Heat Recovery (MVHR) and Demand-Controlled Ventilation (DCV) systems can significantly improve indoor air quality by maintaining continuous airflow.

 Continuous Air Exchange

-MVHR systems ensure a steady flow of fresh outdoor air while removing stale indoor air, diluting any radon that may have accumulated.
+MVHR systems ensure a steady supply of fresh outdoor air while removing stale indoor air — effectively diluting any radon that may have accumulated.

 Balanced Air Pressure

-MVHR and DCV systems maintain neutral air pressure, helping prevent the negative pressure effect that can draw radon gas from the ground into your home.
+MVHR and DCV systems maintain neutral pressure inside the home, reducing the negative pressure effect that can draw radon gas from the ground.

 Reduced Radon Concentration

-Although MVHR systems don’t directly filter radon, continuous air movement prevents gas buildup and supports better overall air quality.
+Although MVHR systems do not directly filter radon, continuous air movement prevents gas buildup in enclosed spaces, supporting healthier air quality.

-⚠️ Note: MVHR is a supportive solution, not a substitute for proper radon mitigation.
-In high-risk areas, additional measures such as radon sumps, radon barriers, or sub-floor ventilation systems may be necessary.
-You can learn more about these solutions at Radon.ie
+Note: MVHR is a supportive solution, not a replacement for professional radon remediation.
+In high-risk areas, additional methods such as radon sumps and barriers may be required.

-• Test your home using an EPA-approved radon test kit.
+• Test your home with an EPA-approved radon test kit.

-• Seal visible cracks in floors, foundations, and walls to limit radon entry.
+• Seal visible cracks in floors, foundations, and walls to limit gas entry.

-• Improve ventilation using an MVHR or DCV system to dilute and remove radon gas.
+• Improve ventilation using an MVHR or DCV system to reduce radon gas accumulation.

-If you’re unsure about your home’s radon exposure, visit epa.ie or radon.ie for testing and mitigation advice.
+If you’re unsure whether your area has high radon levels, use the EPA Radon Map or check Radon.ie for testing and mitigation guidance.

 Need Help Improving Indoor Air Quality?

-If you’re concerned about radon or poor ventilation, Eco Vent Ireland can help.
-Our team designs and installs MVHR systems that improve air quality, prevent condensation, and help reduce radon exposure.
+Concerned about radon or ventilation in your home?
+Our experts at Eco Vent Ireland can assess your property and recommend the right solution.
+We design and install MVHR systems that improve air quality, reduce moisture, and help lower radon exposure.

-👉 Contact us for professional advice and a free consultation on your home ventilation needs.
+Contact us today for professional advice on home ventilation and radon mitigation.

 radon gas levels map ireland